The Neapolitan chord

 In a minor key, the sixth scale degree is already low, so it requires no alteration; only the 2nd scale degree needs to be lowered.
 In major, the Neapolitan chord requires both the 2nd and 6th scale degrees to be lowered, which makes this chord more chromatic in the major mode, and a bit more surprising to the ear.

 How it is indicated in musical analysis: This chord is usually indicated by the letter N, and if in first inversion as N6, which is the most common usage.
 Some theory texts indicate this chord as bII (“flat II”).
 When you see the lowered 2nd scale degree in a pre-dominant chord at a cadence, it may be a Neapolitan.
 Analyze to determine if it is indeed a major triad built on that note.

 How it sounds: Since this chord is a major triad, its sound is not dissonant.
-But because of its unusual half step root relationship to the tonic, the diminished third interval in the soprano (usually) and tritone root movement to its chord of resolution (the V), it can sound quite striking.
+But because of its unusual half step root relationship to the tonic, the diminished third interval created as it resolves, and the tritone root movement to its chord of resolution (the V), it can sound quite striking.
 It is not the quality of the chord, but rather the relationship of the chord to the tonality that gives this chord its unexpected character.